 On Monday, March 16, the Los Angeles County Department of Public Health took significant steps to keep the public safe as the Novel Coronavirus (COVID-19) spreads.
-The County Health Department ordered the closure of all bars, nightclubs, restaurants (except takeout/delivery), entertainment venues, gyms, work-out facilities and other establishments through March 31, 2020.
+The County Health Department ordered the closure of all bars, nightclubs, restaurants (except takeout/delivery), entertainment venues, gyms, work-out facilities and other establishments through May 16, 2020.

-“It is critical that children have access to fresh, healthy foods, especially during this time of uncertainty,” said Shauna Epting, Vice President of Operations at the YMCA of Greater Whittier.
+“It is critical that children have access to fresh, healthy foods, especially during this time of uncertainty,” said Shauna Epting, Vice President of Operations here the YMCA of Greater Whittier.
 “Many kids and teens in our community rely on free and reduced-cost meals at school, and the Y wants to bridge that gap while schools are closed.”

 Over the past 104 years of operation for the YMCA of Greater Whittier has seen some challenging times.
 As one of the oldest non-profits in Whittier, we depend heavily on the generosity of others to meet the delta between what we charge for memberships and programs and the actual cost of operating them.
 While nearly all of our revenue-generating programs are suspended, we are hoping that members who can, will continue paying their memberships even though they are not currently utilizing the facilities.
 Membership fees help cover the cost of the required staff to continue operating and provide financial support for families who need child care but might not be able to pay.
 The membership fees, annual campaign gifts, and emergency grants currently becoming available may be just enough to ensure that our Y can continue through these times doing the things that make us so much more than a gym.